Mrfunreal/L4D2-FGD-Edits/readme.md

 	- Trigger_hurt, trigger_hurt_ghost, point_hurt, and filter_damage_type make use of the new damage types.
 - Func_block_charge
 	- Remade fgd entry to only contain parts this entity actually uses.
+	- Added warning about this brush using AABB/BBOX.
 - Info_game_event_proxy
 	- Added all existing game events to a drop down list, so you can pick which to use.
 - Navattributeregion